Introduction: The New Era of Tech Search

 Social Proof and Community Engagement

-• Social Media: Sharing your content and participating in discussions on platforms like X (formerly Twitter), LinkedIn, and Reddit.
+• Social Media: Sharing your content and participating in discussions on X (formerly Twitter), LinkedIn, and Reddit.

 • Open Source Contributions: Contributing to open-source projects can build your reputation and attract backlinks.